CBI sending summons to Anubrata in connection with cattle smuggling scam | Politics

 This will be the 10th time that the TMC Birbhum president is being summoned by CBI in connection with the scam.

-Last time the central probe agency had summoned Mondal, TMC's Birbhum district president, was on August 5 to appear before it on Monday.
-But he had sent an e-mail on Sunday expressing his inability to appear it due to a medical check-up.
+The last time the central probe agency had summoned Mondal, TMC's Birbhum district president, was on August 5 to appear before it on Monday.
+But he had sent an e-mail on Sunday expressing his inability to appear due to a medical check-up.

 After doctors at the state-run SSKM Hospital said that he did not require hospitalization and suffers from some chronic diseases, Mondal left for his Bolpur residence on Monday evening itself.